 10. Organised tours

 If you can’t face staying in a hostel then an organised tour is a good alternative.
-You get to meet other travelers with similar interests so you instantly have something to talk about.
+You get to meet other travellers with similar interests so you instantly have something to talk about.

 11. Keep in touch

 Apps like Whatsapp have made it easy to connect to others so take advantage of them to keep friends and family up to date, even if it is to shamelessly brag about your trip #soblessed.